w3c/threat-model-web/index.md

 Entry points are interfaces or mechanisms through which an adversary can interact with or supply data to the system.
 For a web browser, these include:

-*   **The Browser Interface**: The user interface itself, where user input is provided.
+*   **The Browser UI**: The user interface itself, where user input is provided.
 It includes also Trusted UI.
 *   **Network Interfaces**: Ports and protocols the browser uses to communicate over the network (e.g., Sockets, RPC, HTTP/HTTPS ports).
 *   **Web Content (HTML, CSS, Scripts, Media)**: Malicious code, scripts, or content delivered from web servers.
 The browser runs code from untrusted sources when presented with scripts.
 An adversary can convince the browser to render malicious content.
 Specific threats are linked to the specific file formats.
 *   **User Input Fields**: Any area where users can input data, which can be manipulated maliciously (e.g., forms, URLs).